 V-8 makes a wonderful tomato base, and chicken stock (homemade or boxed/canned) makes a good clear base.

 For any soup, saute whatever veggies you like.
 Add desired seasonings.
 Stir in leftover proteins (chicken or beef or beans) to punch up the hearty aspect.
-Add the large can of V-8, or a quart of stock (chicken, beef or veggie.)
+Add the large can of V-8 juice for a tomato-y soup, or a quart of stock – chicken, beef, or veggie – for a broth-based soup.
 Add water as needed/desired.
 Simmer until veggies are tender and the kitchen smells great.
 Here’s our favorite V-8 based soup recipe – easy peasy.
+UPDATE: I’ve made both chicken soup and V-8 based soup (Trappist Monk recipe) since I first wrote this post.

 31. Make this healthy snack.